salesforce/omakase/readme.md

     .test {color:red}

-For more involved scenarios, you might prefer to use the built in support for Sublime Text and ATom.
+For more involved scenarios, you might prefer to use the built in support for Sublime Text and Atom.

 Sublime Text requires the `subl` command to be installed on your PATH: https://www.sublimetext.com/docs/3/osx_command_line.html